dend/awesome-product-management/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A list of awesome resources for product/program managers to learn and grow.
+A curated list of awesome resources for product/program managers to learn and grow.